FernandoEbert/xml-tools/README.md

 ## Documentation

-###### For details on how to use the router, see the sample folder with details in the component directory.
-To use the router you need to redirect your route routing navigation (index.php) where all traffic must be handled.
-The example below shows how:
+###### For more details on how to use it, see the example folder with details in the component directory.

 Para mais detalhes sobre como usar, veja a pasta de exemplo com detalhes no diretório do componente.